Quantum preconditioning method for finite difference discretizations of the Poisson equation via Schr\"odingerization: Introduction

 \section{Introduction}

-Quantum computing has emerged as a promising paradigm to address the inherent limitations of classical computing, which, after decades of rapid advancement, is nearing its physical boundaries \cite{Fre69,DBKFPTZ22}.
-One of the most significant applications of this quantum advantage lies in the efficient resolution of linear algebra problems \cite{Ambainis12,CKS17,HHL09,LT20,SSO19,WZP18,XSEBY21,TAWL21}.
+Quantum computing has emerged as a promising paradigm to address the inherent limitations of classical computing, which, after decades of rapid advancement, is nearing its physical limits \cite{Fre69,DBKFPTZ22}.
+One of the most significant applications of this quantum advantage lies in the efficient resolution of linear systems \cite{Ambainis12,CKS17,HHL09,LT20,SSO19,WZP18,XSEBY21,TAWL21}.
 By enabling faster and more efficient solutions to linear systems, quantum computing has the potential to revolutionize numerical simulations, with profound implications for fields such as physics and engineering.